Macil/DCPU-16-Assembler/README.md

 Notch.
 This implements version 1.1 of the standard available at http://0x10c.com/doc/dcpu-16.txt

-This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, and TIMES/DUP meta-instructions that work on all DCPU-16 implementations, and it allows the user to specify custom new non-basic opcode instructions for use with supporting DCPU-16 implementations.
+This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, TIMES/DUP, and .INCBIN meta-instructions that work on all DCPU-16 implementations, and it allows the user to specify custom new non-basic opcode instructions for use with supporting DCPU-16 implementations.

 The DAT or DATA instruction is followed by data to put directly in the compiled binary.
 This data is a comma-delimited list of strings,